 UNC Makes Huge Strides in Reducing Energy Consumption and Costs

-The UNC facilities team, in collaboration with McKinstry, has ensured efficient building operations through ongoing energy and operational optimization, such as implementing comprehensive building shutdowns over winter break.
+The UNC facilities team, in collaboration with McKinstry, has ensured efficient building operations through energy and operational optimization, such as implementing comprehensive building shutdowns over winter break.